Developing a certification examination FAQs

 -Contributed by Liberty Munson, Microsoft Psychometrician

-For Live-in-the-Application exams (e.g. MOS), you are actually working in the application and are able to use most of the application’s features.
+For Live-in-the-Application exams (e.g. Microsoft Office Specialist, Adobe Certified Professional), you are actually working in the application to complete a task in the exam and are able to use most of the application’s features.
 (Exceptions may include Help, Share, New, and Open.
 None of these application features are needed to complete the exam.)
-For this reason, the application must be installed on the testing computer.
+The work performed in the application is scored directly, and for this reason, the application must be installed on the testing computer.

 Our exams are designed to assess if candidates know how to accomplish a task.
 Unless a question designates a specific method of completion, you should be able to complete the task as if you were using the application in a non-exam setting.
-Our scoring is based on whether or not the end result of the task was completed and not on the steps used.
+Our scoring is based on the end result and not on the steps used to get it.

 Scoring

 No. You either receive a point for the correct response or you do not receive a point.
-Entering an incorrect response only keeps you from receiving a point on that item, it will not deduct from your score.
+Entering an incorrect response only keeps you from receiving a point on that item.
+It will not deduct points from your score.

 Your score report is useful to gauge your level of knowledge of topics included in the certification examination.
-This can be correlated back to the Objective Domain for the certification examination to reference what skills are tested in each section.
+This can be correlated back to the Objective Domain.

 Your score report is useful to gauge your level of knowledge of topics included in the certification examination.
 This can be correlated back to the Objective Domain for the certification examination to reference what skills are assessed in each section.